Klein Bünzow

 Klein Bünzow is a municipality in the Vorpommern-Greifswald district, in Mecklenburg-Vorpommern, Germany.

+Geography

+Klein Bünzow is a relatively large municipality by area, located in the Vorpommern-Greifswald district in Mecklenburg-Vorpommern, Germany.
+It is situated in a flat, sparsely forested region without significant elevations or bodies of water.
+The municipality is located approximately six kilometers northwest of Anklam and about 18 kilometers east of Gützkow.

 Transport

 Klein Bünzow railway station connects the area with Stralsund, Greifswald, Züssow, Angermünde, Eberswalde and Berlin.